(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Koszulness - the case study

-The Koszulity part (``yes'' in the tables of Figure~\ref{0}) will follow from~\cite{hoffbeck} and relations between the operads $\tAss^n_d$, $\pAss^n_d$, $\ttildeAss^n_d$ and $\ptildeAss^n_d$, see Proposition~\ref{a}.
+The Koszulness part (``yes'' in the table of Figure~\ref{0}) will follow from~\cite{hoffbeck} and relations between the operads $\tAss^n_d$, $\pAss^n_d$, $\ttildeAss^n_d$ and $\ptildeAss^n_d$, see Proposition~\ref{a}.
 The non-Koszulness part (``no'' in Figure~\ref{0}) will, for $n \leq 7$, follow in a similar fashion from Proposition~\ref{5}.
-Since we do not know how to extend the proof of Proposition~\ref{5} for arbitrary $n$, the non-Koszulity part of Theorem~\ref{2} is, for $n\geq 8$, only conjectural.
+We do not know how to extend our proof of Proposition~\ref{5} for $n \geq 8$, we therefore put question marks to the corresponding places in Figure~\ref{0}.
+See also Remark~\ref{JARuska} and the first problem of Section~\ref{open}.

 In particular, the operads $\tildeAss$ and $\tAss^2_1 = \pAss^2_1$ are not Koszul.
 Let us formulate useful

 \begin{lemma} Let $\calP^n_d$ be one of the operads above.
 Then $\calP^n_d$ is Koszul if and only if $\calP^n_{d+2}$ is Koszul, that is, only the parity of $d$ matters. \end{lemma}